Kevin-Molina/Sharding-Twitter-Clone/README.md

-What is MiniTwit?
+What is MiniTwit (Sharded)?

-      A SQLite and Flask powered twitter clone
+      A SQLite and Flask powered twitter clone with work done to shard the backend across multiple SQLite databases

     ~ How do I use it?